-The pretty little town of San Rafael (also known as Sant Rafael de Sa Creu) is ideal for families and anyone seeking for a calm and relaxed holiday or second home away from the non-stop activity of the bigger resorts.
+The pretty little town of San Rafael (also known as Sant Rafael de Sa Creu) is ideal for families and anyone seeking for a calm and relaxed second property away from the non-stop activity of the bigger resorts.
 Sant Rafael property offers just that prospect.

 Sant Rafael property insights

 Sant Rafael property buyers appreciate spectacular views of the Mediterranean Sea.
 There is an extra premium value for houses with a sea view position of around 140% on the top of the average selling price in the area.

 The most active real estate agencies in the area in 2017 are Luxury Villas Ibiza and Ibiza Properties for Sale and Inmobiliaria Del Mar with the highest amount of listings on Sant Rafael property market.